Wei2624/Feature_Embed_GoogLeNet/README.md

 # Feature_Embed_GoogLeNet
 This repo has reconstructed the model according to [GoogLeNet V1](https://arxiv.org/abs/1409.4842) in Tensorflow.
+If you want to directly check the model structure, you can jump to `GoogLeNet_V1_Model.py` file.

 The weights are directly from the `.caffemodel` file according to [Caffe Repo](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet).
 In addition, the performance has been tested against with `train_val.prototext` in the repo.
 As a result, the Tensorflow version in this repo can mirror the performance of caffe model.